FLEEThealth/fhir-example-calls.fleetap.io/index.md

 layout: page
 ---

-# FLEET FHIR API Calls
+# FLEEThealth FHIR API Calls

-In the list of API calls below, you'll see each data type annotated with its [MU Common Clinical Data Set labels](https://www.healthit.gov/sites/default/files/2015Ed_CCG_CCDS.pdf) (#1-21).
-Note that we're currently not covering elements #16 (care team members), #18 (unique device identifiers), #19 (assessment and plan of treatment), #20 (goals) — which we believe is a reasonable scope limitation for the S4S pilots.
+This page shows FHIR API calls that we support in production enviroments for any EMR vendor, including Epic, Cerner and other large national vendors.

-The [Argonaut Project](http://argonautwiki.hl7.org/index.php?title=Main_Page) will help define these elements in more depth, and we'll build on that effort when additional implementation guidance is available.
+Some of these API calls (or FHIR resources) are supported in various way by the vendors involved in the Sync For Science pilot for the Precision Medicine Initiative.

 The examples below refer to the following variables: